Chuck Liddell Versus Tito Ortiz Results

-Liddell versus Ortiz 3 took place at The Forum in Inglewood, CA, which is just outside of Los Angeles.
+Liddell vs. Ortiz 3 took place at The Forum in Inglewood, California, which is just outside of Los Angeles.
 The main event is the culmination of a feud that started all the way back in 2004.
 Liddell had defeated Ortiz in both previous fights.
 The first one lasted only 38 seconds.

 The main card of the event began at 9 p.m.
-ET, with the Liddell versus Ortiz match getting underway at around 11:10 p.m ET.
+ET, with the Liddell vs. Ortiz match getting underway at around 11:10 p.m ET.
 Golden Boy Promotions didn’t follow the UFC’s system of making all main events five rounds, so Liddell and Ortiz met in a three-round fight.

 In the main event, things started off with a feeling out process, with Tito pushing the pace on Liddell.

-However, at the 4:24 of the first round Ortiz caught Liddell with a devastating punch at the end of a four-punch combination that turned the lights off.
+However, at 4:24 of the first round, Ortiz caught Liddell with a devastating punch at the end of a four-punch combination that turned the lights off.
 Ortiz jumped on top and landed a couple of followup shots before referee Herb Dean jumped in and called a stop to the action.

-After the match, Ortiz did his traditional burial celebration, which might be more accurate than ever, because this could be the last time we see Chuck Liddell in the cage.
+After the match, Ortiz did his traditional burial celebration, which might be more accurate than ever, because this could be the last time fans see Chuck Liddell in the cage.

 During the post fight interview, Tito Ortiz was noncommittal on whether he was going to fight again.
 He also was really appreciative to Chuck Liddell, and the two shook hands and hugged after the fight.